Almaty: Seismic activity in the territory of Kazakhstan

-Industrially developed and densely populated areas in the south and southeast of Kazakhstan are situated in the zones where the maximum magnitudes of expected earthquakes are from 6.0 to 8.3 (the intensity of I0=8–10).
+Industrially developed and populated areas in the south and southeast of Kazakhstan are situated in the zones where the maximum magnitudes of expected earthquakes are from 6.0 to 8.3 (the intensity of I0=8–10).

 The south seismic active zone of Kazakhstan is a part of the North Tian-Shan ridge system.
 The main city of Almaty is located near the Zailiski Alatau mountain base.
 In recorded history prior to the late 19th century, three catastrophic earthquakes are known to have taken place there.
 The following are the dates of occurrence and extracts from the historical chronicles of the times: